mifi/lossless-cut/README.md

 - Mac OS X
 - Windows (64/32bit)
 - Linux (64/32bit, not tested)

+### Supported formats

+Since LosslessCut is based on Chromium and uses the HTML5 video player, not all ffmpeg supported formats will be supported.
+The following formats/codecs should generally work: MP4, MOV, WebM, MKV, OGG, WAV, MP3, AAC, H264, Theora, VP8, VP9
+For more information about supported formats / codecs, see https://www.chromium.org/audio-video.

 ### Typical flow
 - Drag drop a video file into player to load or use <kbd>⌘</kbd>/<kbd>CTRL</kbd>+<kbd>O</kbd>.